-It was thought that the year 2018 would create a huge demand-supply gap in the Data Science market as supply would fail to keep pace with the rising demand for expert Data Scientists.
-However, the recent buzz from Gartner, which says more than 40 percent of Data Science tasks will be automated by 2020, changed all that.
-Boris Gorelik, an experienced Data Scientist, expresses the same opinion about the future of this field and cautions against selecting Data Science as a career.
+It was thought a few years ago that 2018 would amount a huge demand-supply gap in the Data Science market as supply would fail to keep pace with the rising demand for expert data scientists.
+However, the buzz from Gartner, which said more than 40 percent of Data Science tasks would be automated by 2020, changed all that.
+Boris Gorelik, an experienced data scientist, expressed the same opinion about the future of this field and cautioned against selecting Data Science as a career.
 But it seems that has not come to pass, the field is still growing.

-The general belief in the industry is that as more and more advanced automation tools are developed, the need for pure Data Scientists will erode.
-In the future, domain experts and data researchers will be more in demand than Data Scientists.
-Another buzz in the market suggests that as Data Science moves more toward automation, the back-end, human tasks of Data Analytics are now coming to the foreground in the form of a data engineer.
+The general belief in the industry was that as more and more advanced automation tools are developed, the need for pure data scientists would erode.
+In the future, domain experts and data researchers will be more in demand than data scientists.
+Another buzz in the market suggests that as Data Science moves more toward automation, the back-end, human tasks of data analytics are now coming to the foreground in the form of a data engineer.
 But data scientist jobs are still increasing as the need for machine learning, AI, and other advanced technologies are surging forward.

 So Who Is the New Tech Whiz on the Block?

-The Data Engineer will take charge in near future, guiding the users through the foundation stages of data exploration and analysis.
+The data engineer will likely take charge in near future, guiding the users through the foundation stages of data exploration and analysis.
 This new data nerd will not only clean and prepare data, but compile database systems, develop appropriate queries, work across platforms, and take care of disaster recovery — all tasks rolled into a single role.
-The Data Engineer is also expected to have solid Big Data skills, along with hands-on experience with several programming languages like Python, Scala, and Java.
+The data engineer is also expected to have solid big data skills, along with hands-on experience with several programming languages like Python, Scala, and Java.

-If you are itching to dig more into these complimentary roles, then review the DATAVERSITY® webinar Data Quality, Data Engineering, and Data Science.
-This webinar is designed for enterprises looking to build an insights-driven business model by harnessing the power of Data Science and Data Engineering, along with Data Governance.
+If you are itching to dig more into these complimentary roles, then review the DATAVERSITY® webinar Data Governance and Data Science to Improve Data Quality.
+This webinar is designed for enterprises looking to build an insights-driven business model by harnessing the power of Data Science and Data Quality, along with Data Governance.
 The objective of this webinar is to teach profiteering from business data.

 The Data Science and the Data Engineering Roles: In Sharp Contrast